Review of Canidae Grain Free Pure Dry Dog Food

 In any case, plant-based oils like canola are less biologically available to a dog than fish oil as a source of quality omega-3 fats.

-The next ingredient is suncured alfalfa.
-Although alfalfa is high in protein (18%) and fiber, it’s uncommon to see it used in dog food.
-This hay-family ingredient is more commonly associated with horse feeds.
+The seventh ingredient is suncured alfalfa a flowering member of the pea family.
+Although alfalfa is high in protein (18%) and fiber, it’s less common to see it used in dog food.

 The eighth ingredient is potato.
 Potatoes can be considered a gluten-free source of digestible carbohydrates.
 Yet with the exception of perhaps their caloric content, potatoes are of only modest nutritional value to a dog.